What Does the Bible Say About Suicide and Depression?

 - Irritability, restlessness

 - Loss of interest in activities or hobbies once pleasurable, including sex

 - Difficulty concentrating, remembering details, and making decisions

 - Aches or pains, headaches, cramps, or digestive problems that do not ease

 even with treatment.

+Depression can make things seem hopeless when actually they are not.
 Anyone feeling severely depressed or having thoughts of suicide should promise

 himself or herself not to take any action until discussing it with a school guidance

 counselor, physician, psychologist, psychiatrist, hospital emergency room physician